 An infection occurs when harmful bacteria or viruses enter the body.
-These germs can enter the body in a variety of ways: through touch, through the air we breathe or through our mouths.
+These germs can enter the body through touch, through the air we breathe or through our mouths.
 Your body’s immune system is on constant alert for infection and has a variety of strategies to combat it.

-One of these strategies is increasing blood flow to the infection site.
+One way is by increasing blood flow to the infected site.
 This transports white blood cells and antibodies to fight the invading germs.
-Sometimes this increased blood flow can make the infection site swollen, tender and hot to the touch.
-This is called inflammation, and it is one of the first signs of a bacterial infection.
+Sometimes this increased blood flow can cause inflammation and it’s one of the first signs of a bacterial infection.

-When an infection, like a cold or the flu, is not specific to one area, but affects your entire body, you may develop a fever.
+When an infection isn’t specific to one area, but affects your entire body, you may develop a fever.
 Increasing the body’s internal temperature is one way your immune system weakens the bacteria or virus, allowing your antibodies to fight them.
 A fever is also one of the first signs your body is fighting bacteria or a virus.

-Because access sites allow for the entry and exit of dialysate (for PD), or blood (for hemodialysis), either through a catheter or through puncture with a needle, they can also serve as a possible entry site for bacteria.
+Because access sites allow for the entry and exit of dialysate (for people on peritoneal dialysis, or PD) or blood (for people on hemodialysis), either through a catheter or through puncture with a needle, they can also serve as a possible entry site for bacteria.

 Infections can be small nuisances or become life threatening if allowed to spread throughout the body.
-Kidney disease and dialysis patients can take precautions against infection by following these general guidelines:
+Take precautions against infection by following these guidelines:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.